Postal voting in the 2024 general election

 However, it is an offence for a political campaigner to handle other people’s postal votes, unless it is for a close relative or someone they provide care for.
 This exemption does not apply in Northern Ireland

-Deadlines for applying for a proxy vote—where someone votes in person on your behalf—have already passed throughout the UK, and emergency proxy votes are only available in limited circumstances, such as a medical emergency, and not in Northern Ireland.
+You can also apply for a proxy vote—where someone votes in person on your behalf—and emergency proxy votes are available in limited circumstances, such as a medical emergency, and not in Northern Ireland.
 This list of circumstances on the Electoral Commission’s website does not include late or delayed postal vote packs.

 Can someone return a postal vote for me?